moderndatacompany/dataos.info/docs/resources/lens/working_with_user_groups_and_data_policies.md

 ### **Defining Row Filter Policy on a Table’s Segment**

-- Apply a row filter policy to show specific data based on user groups.
+You can apply a row filter policy to show specific data based on user groups.

 #### **Step 1: Define the Row Filter Policy**